CoderDojoTC/micropython/docs/index.md

 This website and GitHub repository is for sharing teaching resources to teach MicroPython to students in 5th to 12th grades (10-18 years old).
 The course assumes that either a mentor, teacher or students have access to at least one microcontroller such as the $4 Raspberry Pi Pico or the $10 ESP32.
 Students should also have access to some low-cost sensors (buttons, potentiometers, ultrasonic distance sensor) and displays such as LEDs or OLED displays.

-All the content on this website is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).
-This means if your preserve the attribution and license you can use the content for free in your classrooms and modify and extend the curriculum to meet your needs.
-However, you can not charge your students additional feeds for the content or resell the content.

 If you are looking for a specific topic, please remember to use the search function in the upper right of the website.
 The website is best displayed on a wide screen to seen the left navigation bar on the left although the website also works on the small screens of mobile phones and tablets.

 ## Course Outline